containerbuildsystem/osbs-docs/docs/multiarch.rst

   before (on compute nodes of the appropriate architecture)
 - *orchestrator build* which will create and manage the worker builds

+Two different methods are provided for grouping together image manifests from the worker builds in the container registry (and in Pulp, if Pulp integration is enabled):

+- grouping into a single repository using a `manifest list`_

+- using separate platform-specific repositories for each platform, for example *foo*/*bar*-*platform* (instead of the single repository *foo*/*bar*).

 The cluster which will run orchestrator builds is referred to here as the *orchestrator cluster*, and the cluster which will run worker builds is referred to here as the *worker cluster*.